realei/neural-search-engine/ai-search/CORE_REACT_CONCEPTS.md

 This add like another layer of checking jsut to make sure that we don't have bugs with hooks, because they do have some _peculiar behavior habits_.

+**The Number 1 hook that we are going to use , by far is `useState`**, it's just the most useful hook that we have.

 # useEffect & Fectching API Data

+**useEffect** is basically allows your to have side effects to your application.
+So for example, in this partucular search-params, I wanna go out to my API, and I wanna fetch the list of the breeds that are available per animal.
+For example, if I select "dog" as the "Animal" and I want find out what _breeds_ of dogs are available, and we can do this through something called an **effect**.